 A Guide to Advertising Your DC Rental Home

 You’ve spent a considerable amount of time and money getting your DC area investment property ready to rent.
-In order to get the most out of your investment, it should be on the market for as little time as possible.
+To get the most out of your investment, it should be on the market for as little time as possible.

 Even on a busy street, sticking a for rent sign out front isn’t going to cut it.
-You’ll need to advertise your home in order to get the best pool of prospective renters.
+You’ll need to advertise your home to get the best pool of prospective renters.

 But there are a lot of options.
-In addition to where you’ll advertise, you want to show the property in the best possible light in order to attract the right applicants.
+In addition to where you’ll advertise, you want to show the property in the best possible light to attract suitable applicants.

 Check out the following tips to learn all you need to know about advertising your home.